sackn/diffeq/series.md

   <summary>Solution</summary>
   $$\lim_{n\to\infty} \frac{n^3}{n^2 ln(n)} = \infty$$

-  The series diverge by the nth term test.
-The numerator grows much faster than the denomnator so the value each term adds will continue increase.
-We keep adding bigger and bigger numbers which pretty obviously makes it impossible for us to converge to a single value.
+  The series diverges by the nth term test.
+The numerator grows much faster than the denominator, so the value each term adds will continue to increase.
+We keep adding bigger and bigger numbers, which pretty obviously makes it impossible for us to converge on a single value.
 </details>

-**Problem 4:** Determine if the following series diverge or if it is indeterminate under the nth term test:
+**Problem 4:** Determine if the following series diverges or if it is indeterminate under the nth term test:

 $$\sum_{n=0}^{\infty} \frac{(n^n}{n!}$$